-Toolbox Murders (2004) is co-written by Adam Gierasch and Jace Anderson.
+Toolbox Murders (2004) was co-written by Adam Gierasch and Jace Anderson.
 The pair previously collaborated on the screenplay for Mother of Tears.
-Tobe Hooper serves as the director of this reboot.
+The late Tobe Hooper served as the director of this reboot.
 Toolbox Murders may very well be the best Tobe Hooper film since Poltergeist.
-The director has experienced somewhat of a dry spell.
-But this film is proof that Hooper still has the knack for putting together a smartly executed film.
+The director experienced a few misses during his career but this flick is certainly among his most memorable films.
 Toolbox Murders is full of of scares and memorable kills.
 Hooper’s direction works in concert with a smart script from Gierasch and Anderson to create a suspenseful horror-thriller.

 Angela Bettis (The Woman) is great as Nell.
 She is a champion of horror cinema and seems right at home with her role.
 Bettis instantaneously brings a vulnerability to the character that makes the audience want to look out for her.

 Another bit of praise goes to production designer Yuda Acco.
 Acco gives the film a gritty and unsettling feel.
 The apartment complex has a seedy aesthetic that makes the viewer feel uncomfortable.
 It’s the perfect setting for a slasher film.

 Toolbox Murders is smartly paced.
 It moves along quickly and without any snags.
 The running time is a brief one hour and thirty-five minutes.
 And the time passes very quickly.
 The deaths occur early and often.
 There isn’t a great deal of exposition bogging the film down.
 The backstory is limited to only what the viewer absolutely must know.
 As such, the film is free to focus on cleverly choreographed death scenes and keenly timed jump scares.